beoutbreakprepared/nCoV2019/README.md

 ## Specific Contributors

-We want to specifically thank the different regional working groups, including the Africa Open COVID-19 Data Working Group (https://github.com/dsfsi/covid19africa) and LATAM Open COVID-19 Data Working Group.
+We want to specifically thank the different regional working groups, including the Africa Open COVID-19 Data Working Group (https://github.com/dsfsi/covid19africa) and the LATAM Open COVID-19 Data Working Group.

 A list of curators and contributors is provided below: